frankenperez/openathon-nextjs/labs/lab-00/README.md

 When the user request a website, instead of getting all the content from the HTML document itself, a bare-bones HTML document is received.
 The browser also downloads all JavaScript files and executes the scripts to make API requests and fetch the dynamic content.
 After the server responds, the final content is rendered using DOM processing in the client's browser and the page is fully visible and interactive.

 With client-side rendering, the initial page load is naturally a bit slow.
 However, after that, every subsequent page load is faster.
 The web application interacts with the user by dynamically rewriting the current web page with new data from the web server, instead of the default method of a web browser loading entire new pages.
-This approach is also known as **single-page application** (**SPA**).
+This model supports **single-page applications** (**SPAs**).

 ## Server-side rendering (SSR)